-I estimate roughly similar enrollment effects on older children and younger children (Table 3, panels B and C) in the DISE data (column 1) and in the ASER data (column 4).
-For the DISE data, the subgroup effects should approximately add up to the overall effect.
-For the ASER data, the subgroup effects should approximately average to the overall effect.
+I estimate similar enrollment effects on older children and younger children (Table 3, panels B and C) in the DISE data (column 1) and in the ASER data (column 4).
+For the DISE data, the subgroup effects should approximately add up to the overall effect on the level of enrollment.
+For the ASER data, the subgroup effects should approximately average to the overall effect on the probability of enrollment.

-I also estimate roughly similar enrollment effects on females and males (Table 3, panel A) in the DISE data (columns 2 and 3) and the ASER data (columns 5 and 6).18 There are
+I also estimate similar enrollment effects on females and males (Table 3, panel A) in the DISE data (columns 2 and 3) and the ASER data (columns 5 and 6).
+There are some moderate differences in the estimates, broken out separately by child age and gender, though the estimates are not statistically or substantively different from each other.